Do Deer Move In The Wind? Tips For Hunting Whitetails When It’s Blowing

 Do Whitetail Deer Move In The Wind?

 The simple answer is yes.
-But the question is, how much wind is too much?
+But the question is, how much wind is too much for deer hunting?
 What is the wind speed threshold that shuts down deer movement?
 Turns out, it may depend on the area of the country you are hunting.

 Dan Perez of Whitetail Properties says that in states like Oklahoma and Kansas, where high winds are common, deer aren't affected by high winds too much.

-Animals get conditioned to climactic conditions as they do anything else.
+Animals get conditioned to climatic conditions as they do anything else.
 So, in areas where high winds are normal, it's just business as usual.

 New deer research seems to show that bucks move more in higher winds than on calm days.
 So, if anything, it seems that it is hunters that are affected by the wind!